-I also would like to discuss the GAO's recent recommendations in the accounting and disclosure area.
-The GAO recommends that the Commission establish criteria for independent audit committees and for public reporting on entities' internal control systems.
+In connection with the accounting and disclosure issues, the GAO recommended that the Commission establish criteria for independent audit committees and for public reporting on internal control systems.
 As discussed below, we do not concur in the specific proposals to mandate under federal law the establishment of independent audit committees or financial statement disclosure of auditors' reports on internal controls.
-These are issues that the Commission has given extensive consideration during the past 15 years.
+These are issues that the Commission has considered extensively during the past 15 years.